sbakim/awareness-epidemic-abm/README.md

 Complete simulation code, analysis scripts, and supplementary results for:

-> **Bakım, S.** (2025). *Phase transitions and emergent behavioral coordination in coupled awareness–epidemic dynamics on complex networks: An agent-based approach with autonomous decision-making.* Physica A: Statistical Mechanics and its Applications.
+> **Bakım, S.** (2025). *Phase transitions and emergent behavioral coordination in coupled awareness–epidemic dynamics on complex networks: An agent-based approach with autonomous decision-making.*

 ---